Tooth Extractions – Pasadena, TX

 The Process of Removing a Tooth

 Teeth are either removed by pulling or surgical extraction.
 Teeth can only be “pulled” when they have fully emerged from the gum line.
 In this case, we will start by numbing the area around your teeth with a local anesthetic and using a clasping tool to shift around the tooth until it breaks away from the gum line.
 If pulling a tooth isn’t possible, the tooth will need to be surgically extracted.
-For this procedure, a small incision is made to the gum tissue to allow us the ability to reach enough of your tooth to fully remove it.
+For this procedure, a small incision is made to the gum tissue to allow us to reach enough of your tooth to fully remove it.

 To determine which extraction method is necessary for you, come see us for a consultation where we can evaluate your smile.
 When we discuss your extraction, we can also talk about tooth replacement options to prevent future oral health issues as a result of missing teeth.